UTheDev/animator/README.md

 # animator
 A Java library for animating numeric values

-This is under heavy development.
+This is still under early development.